 17:30 – First class

 We do our best to calm our students and line them up for class before teaching begins.

 At this stage every day is different.
 Some days classes are a dream, others are a nightmare.
 It all really depends on how prepared you are for lesson, what sort of mood your students are in and what sort of mood you’re in.

 “Teacher fit” is a term I have heard used to describe a certain fitness level that can only be obtained through teaching.
-At first I didn’t really understand what it meant, but now I certainly do.
+At first I didn’t really understand what it meant, but after gaining experience as an English teacher, now I certainly do.